bentomhall/nih-system/homebrewery/classes/5e-misc.md

 *Charisma (Persuasion) Master Skill Trick*

-As an action, you can magically call for a truce even during combat, expending 3 AET.
+As an action, you can magically call for a truce even during combat.
 All creatures that can understand your language must make a Wisdom saving throw.
 On a failure, they become non-hostile until someone takes a hostile action.
 This ability does not work on mindless creatures, including zombies and skeletons.
+Once you do so, you cannot do so again until you finish a long rest.

 Alternatively, if you are not actively fighting someone, you can force them to make a Wisdom saving throw.
 On a failure, their disposition to you increases by one step for 10 minutes or until you take hostile action against them.
 Once the effect ends, they will still follow through on any bargains struck during that time, but their disposition toward you may change.